Fact-checked

 Isopropanol (C 3 H 7 OH, isopropyl alcohol) is used in industry and clinical laboratory diagnostics as a solvent.
 It is less toxic than methanol and ethylene glycol.

-Isopropanol poisoning is observed in clinical practice not often.
-Upon ingestion, isopropanol is rapidly absorbed and metabolized by alcohol dehydrogenase to form acetone, CO 2, and water.
-The half-life of isopropanol is approximately 3 hours, a lethal dose of 250 ml is considered.
-The clinical picture of poisoning is manifested by dizziness, greased speech, headache, nausea, vomiting, abdominal pain, hemorrhagic gastritis, diarrhea, ataxia, arterial hypotension, stupor and coma.
-Later, bradycardia, rhabdomyolysis and hemolysis develop.
-The concentration of isopropanol in the blood above 40 mg% is regarded as severe intoxication, at a concentration above 100 mg% coma develop, a lethal concentration above 350 mg%.
-Severe metabolic acidosis and a high anion interval often accompany poisoning with isopropanol, but are not specific.
-Lactatacidosis and high concentration of acetone in blood and urine are characteristic.
-The presence of acetone in blood and urine, especially in high concentrations, in patients in a coma suggests poisoning with isopropanol.
+Isopropanol poisoning is not often observed in clinical practice.
+When ingested, isopropanol is quickly absorbed and metabolized by alcohol dehydrogenase to form acetone, CO 2 and water.
+The half-life of isopropanol is approximately 3 hours, a lethal dose is considered to be 250 ml.
+The clinical picture of poisoning is manifested by dizziness, slurred speech, headache, nausea, vomiting, abdominal pain, hemorrhagic gastritis, diarrhea, ataxia, arterial hypotension, stupor and coma.
+Bradycardia, rhabdomyolysis and hemolysis then develop.
+The concentration of isopropanol in the blood above 40 mg% is regarded as severe intoxication, at a concentration above 100 mg% coma develops, a concentration above 350 mg% is considered lethal.
+Severe metabolic acidosis and a high anion gap often accompany isopropanol poisoning, but are not specific.
+Lactic acidosis and high acetone concentrations in the blood and urine are characteristic.
+The presence of acetone in the blood and urine, especially in high concentrations, in comatose patients suggests isopropanol poisoning.

-Methanol, ethylene glycol and isopropanol are metabolized similarly to ethanol and also cause metabolic acidosis, although the true metabolic products of these alcohols are different.
+Methanol, ethylene glycol, and isopropanol are metabolized similarly to ethanol and also cause metabolic acidosis, although the actual metabolic products of these alcohols are different.

-Characteristic of the toxic effect of various alcohols
+Characteristics of the toxic effects of various alcohols

 Alcohol